 BlackPearl acquired its interest at Mooney when it acquired Atlas Energy Ltd. in 2006.
 The field was initially developed for conventional production using horizontal wells.
-A waterflood was attempted in 2006; however, it only recovered an additional 2% to 3% of the oil in place.
+A water flood was attempted in 2006; however, it only recovered an additional 2% to 3% of the oil in place.
 The Company believed the performance of the Mooney field could be further enhanced through ASP flooding.
 ASP flooding involves adding a polymer chemical to the water to thicken it.
 The addition of alkali and surfactant chemicals reacts with the natural acidity of the oil to create an in situ "soap" to mobilize additional reservoir oil.
 This water and chemical mix is then injected to initially re-pressurize the reservoir and then sweep additional oil to the producing wells.

-A three well polymer pilot, initiated in 2008 and operated for approximately 14 months was undertaken prior to proceeding to commercial development.
-During the term of the pilot oil recoveries increased to approximately 18% of the oil in place.
-Conventional recovery rates without ASP flooding are estimated to be 3% to 5%.
-As a result of the success of the polymer pilot, in late 2009, the Company filed a development application with the ERCB to commence a commercial ASP flood at Mooney.
-ERCB approval to proceed with phase one of our commercial ASP flood was received in late 2010 and field construction of the chemical and water handling facilities commenced immediately thereafter.
-During the implementation of phase one, twenty-five of the existing wells were shut-in and converted to ASP injectors.
-ASP injection commenced in the third quarter of 2011.
+The oil quality at Mooney ranges from 12° API to 19° API, with an average of approximately 16° API.
+The viscosity of the oil ranges from 150 centipoise to several thousand centipoise.
 The Mooney field lies outside the designated Peace River oil sands region and is therefore not eligible for oil sands royalty treatment.
 However, the Alberta government has programs that encourage EOR developments by reducing royalties on fields with tertiary recovery programs.
 The Company has received EOR royalty status for phase one of the Mooney ASP flood.
-The Alberta government is considering changes to its EOR royalty program and, as a result, we have deferred filing our application for EOR royalty status on the phase two lands.
+We expect to file our application for EOR royalty status on phase two lands in 2017.

-At December 31, 2013, Sproule assigned proved plus probable reserves of 15.0 million Boe to the Mooney area (BlackPearl's working interest, before royalties).
+At December 31, 2015, Sproule assigned proved plus probable reserves of 16.7 million boe to the Mooney area (BlackPearl's working interest, before royalties).

 Home Investors Operations News Contact Careers Disclaimer